University of California, Berkeley

 Faculty Mentor: Shamus Khan, Sociology

 Spencer Salibur is a rising senior at Middlebury College and majors in International Studies with a focus in Economics and Latin America.
-She studied abroad for the full academic year (junior year) in Rio de Janiero, where she enjoyed taking classes in history, economics and education.
-She is interested in doing research on Latin American history and also economic development.
-Other interests include tennis, football (not american), and community service.
+She studied abroad for a year in Rio de Janeiro and is interested in doing research on Latin American history and economic development.
+Other interests include tennis, football (not American), and community service.

 Research Project: “What does paternity testing in 1980s Brazil and the United States reveal about the role of the state?”